 Education: LL.M, LL.B (hons) and Business Law

-Muhammad is building a busy practice in line with Chambers’ areas of expertise, notably Civil/Commercial, Immigration, Family and Public Law.
+Muhammad has a diverse and busy practice in line with Chambers’ areas of expertise, notably Civil/Commercial, Immigration, Family and Public Law.
 Muhammad is accomplished in matters that often overlap and encompass various areas of law.
 He is adept at dealing with both regular and unusual issues that arise.

 Muhammad has a successful practice in public law and human rights law.
-Muhammad is well versed in the full spectrum of immigration matters including challenging adverse immigration decisions of the Home Office before the Immigration and Asylum Chamber (First-tier Tribunal and Upper Tribunal), High Court and Court of Appeal in immigration appeals and judicial reviews.
-Muhammad has also worked on complex matters and assisted with appeals for adult dependant relatives, victims of trafficking, overstayers and third country nationals who are alleged to have contracted a marriage of convenience.
-Muhammad is passionate in furthering the valuable insight and experience he has gained with claims relating to children, human rights and asylum by appearing before the First-Tier Tribunal and Upper Tribunal in cases where a decision taken by the Home Office will have the effect of separating a family or impacting children.
+Muhammad is well versed in the full spectrum of immigration matters and is experienced in challenging adverse immigration decisions of the Home Office before the Immigration and Asylum Chamber (First-tier Tribunal and Upper Tribunal), and Court of Appeal.
+Muhammad has a keen interest and specialty in judicial review.
+Muhammad’s practice often involves complex matters such as representing victims of trafficking, overstayers and third country nationals who are alleged to have contracted a marriage of convenience.
+Muhammad is most passionate when involved in cases where a decision taken by the Home Office will have the effect of separating a family or impacting children.

-Muhammad has developed an interest in financial remedy proceedings and has experience of complex financial remedy claims involving significant assets, pensions and the intervention of third parties.
+Muhammad has a strong interest in matrimonial finance and has experience of complex financial remedy claims involving significant assets, pensions and the intervention of third parties.
 Muhammad regularly appears in court for both applicants and respondents in matters arising under the Family Law Act 1996.
 Muhammad also has a successful private children law practice and is regularly instructed on matters involving applications for Child Arrangement Orders, Prohibited Steps Orders, Specific Issue Orders, Special Guardianship Orders and enforcement proceedings.
 Muhammad is proficient at dealing with sensitive issues that frequently arise in such challenging cases.